INSURING YOUR HOME

 Create an emergency kit

-The NSW State Emergency Service (SES) recommends the following items to include in a wild weather emergency kit:
+You may want to include the following items in a wild weather emergency kit:

 What to do during a cyclone